shyanyong/tp/docs/UserGuide.md

    * `add --medication "Doxazosin" --frequency "daily"` : Adds a prescription `Aspirin` to the list of prescriptions.

-   * `delete "Aspirin"` : Deletes the `Aspirin` prescription from the current list of prescriptions.
+   * `delete 1` : Deletes the first prescription from the current list of prescriptions.

 1. Refer to the [Features](#features) below for details of each command.